SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/create.md

 **Note:**

-* If you choose *form submitted* or *link clicked*, pay attention if you see a warning icon.
-Forms and tracked links might have actions too.
+* If you select *form submitted* or *link clicked*, be mindful of any warning icons.
+Forms and tracked links may also have associated actions.
-* To add contacts created or updated by an import, a manual step adding imported contacts from selection to a flow is required.
+* To include contacts created or updated by an import, you need to manually add imported contacts from the selection to a flow.
-* When triggering on contact updated, we know the current value of the contact fields, we do not know which field was updated or what value a field had before the update.
+* When triggering on contact updated, we have access to the current values of contact fields.
+However, we do not have information about which field was updated or the previous value of a field before the update.

 ### Add contact filter (optional)